kdpham-1002/mindpalace/_posts/Programming Hub/Skill Tracks/2025-02-09-learn-statistics.md

 * Central Limit Theorem
     * Sampling distribution becomes closer to the normal distribution as n increases
 * Poisson Distribution
+    * E.g: number of products sold each week
     * Lambda (λ) is the distribution’s peak
     * In terms of rate (Poisson): λ = 8 adoptions per week
     * Avg # of adoptions per week is 8, P(adt = 5) = ?